Veggie trays don’t have to be boring! Follow our simple suggestions for How to Build a Better Veggie Tray that your

 Switch Up your dip

 Nothing against the venerable ranch and dill dips, but after putting effort into switching up the veggies, why settle for the same old dips?
 Keep the flavors more subtle with our 5-ingredient, 5-minute Creamy Goat Cheese Pesto Dip.
 Offer a couple of options to complement the variety of vegetables you serve.

 Need more dip ideas to help you build a better veggie tray?
-You’re in the right place; we love our dips and have LOADS of them on our site.
+You’re in the right place; we love our dips .
 Check ‘em out!